Establishing liability is vital for a successful personal injury claim. See how to prove negligence and handle allegations of shared fault.

 Dog Bite: Tina was at the park, playing fetch with her three-year-old Staffordshire Terrier, Rocky.
 They had been playing for several minutes when Melody went jogging past, singing along to the music on her headphones.

 Tina was horrified when Rocky charged after Melody, savagely biting the back of her leg.
 Melody was taken by ambulance to the hospital, where she was treated for shock and received dozens of stitches.
 Tina failed to keep her unleashed dog under control in a public place.
 She is liable for Melody’s injuries.

-Product Liability Cases: The Barty Bike Company manufactured adult-sized bicycles popular with urban commuters.
+Defective Product: The Barty Bike Company manufactured adult-sized bicycles popular with urban commuters.
 The newest bicycle model had a defective bracket that would break, causing riders to fall.

 Several riders were seriously injured, and one rider was fatally injured when the bike broke in city traffic.
 The defective bicycle was recalled.
 The Barty Bike Company is liable for the injured riders’ damages.

 Find out now with a FREE case review from an attorney…

 Establishing Liability Questions & Answers

 A friend was involved in an auto accident at an intersection.
 Both parties are claiming that the other ran a red light.
 Both drivers have insurance,…